youbolan/AzureProgrammerTest/AzureFunction/AzureFunctionTestInstruction.md

 This test usually takes two to three hours to finish all levels if you have the experience.

-You have up to seven hours to finish all levels (Leve 1, Level 2, Leve l3 and Level 4).
+You have up to eight hours to finish all levels (Leve 1, Level 2, Leve l3 and Level 4).
 If don't need to finish all levels, please observe the following deadline:

 Level 1: Up to 4.5 hours

 Level 2: Up to 5 hours

 Level 3: Up to 6.5 hours

 Level 4: Up to 8 hours

-Time is calculated from the time we send this test description link to you
+Time is calculated from the moment we send this test description link to you.

 Email your code to qingfeng.tan@hurraymart.com before the deadline.
 Make sure the code file includes the script to creat the database.
 If you use Visual Studio to develop the project, zip the whole solution and email the zip file.

-If you can finsh Leve 2 ["Publish this Funciton App to Azure"](Level-2-Publish-this-Funciton-App-to-Azure), send the API link with your code together.
+If you need finsh Level 2 ["Publish this Funciton App to Azure"](#Level-2-Publish-this-Funciton-App-to-Azure), send the API link with your code together.

 ## Level 1: Use C# to create an Azure Functions App with the following two Web APIs.